 Corn starch.
 It's a thicking agent and gives a glossy finish.
-Well, in its absence, It can be substituted with tapioca starch in this Asian zing recipe.
+In its absence, It can be substituted with tapioca starch in this Asian zing recipe.

 Rice vinegar.
-A key ingredient that converts the regular sauce to an Asian flavored one, it is easily available(at least here in Pennsylvania).
+A key ingredient that converts the regular sauce to an Asian-flavored one, it is readily available(at least here in Pennsylvania).
 I picked up mine in our local Walmart.
-I hope you will be successful in locating this in your stores as well.
+I hope you will also successfully locate this in your stores.

 Honey.
 The honey's mild sweetness bursts the flavors.
 But the vegans can swap with maple syrup or agave nectar.
-Alternatively, skip using honey and increase the quantity of sugar in this recipe.
-Skipping this ingredient will not break this homemade Asian zing sauce recipe.
+Alternatively, skip using honey and increase the sugar in this recipe.
+Missing this ingredient will not break this homemade Asian zing sauce recipe.

 Water.
 A quarter cup of water is needed to cook up garlic and ginger.

 Soy sauce.
-I wanted my sauce to stay in red color, so I went with light soy sauce.
-But no harm in adding dark soy sauce too.
+I wanted my sauce to stay red, so I used light soy sauce.
+But there is no harm in adding dark soy sauce, too.

 Lemon juice.
 This recipe for Asian zing sauce is with the correct mixture of sweet, spicy, and sour.
-Even the small quantity of lemon juice does wonders, makes the sauce fresh.
+Even a tiny quantity of lemon juice makes the sauce fresh.

 Ginger.
-Adds up a nice aroma, and every tiny bit boosts up the flavors.
+Adds a pleasant aroma, and every tiny bit boosts the flavors.
 Grate finely for the best results.
-Please do not substitute with dry ginger or ginger paste, though these are theoretically identical.
+Though these are theoretically identical, please do not substitute with dry ginger or ginger paste.

 Garlic.
-Same as ginger, garlic flakes or garlic salt cannot mimic the fresh garlic's fragrance.
+Like ginger, garlic flakes or salt cannot mimic the fresh garlic's fragrance.

 Salt.
 When using dark soy sauce, taste, and test before adding salt.
 How do you say which soy sauce you are using?
-If the package instructions mention 'light soy sauce' then it is what it is.
-If the package instructions don't mention anything and simply it says 'soy sauce' then it's dark soy sauce, which is intense in color and taste.
+If the package instructions mention 'light soy sauce,' it is what it is.
+If the package instructions don't mention anything and say 'soy sauce,' then it's dark soy sauce, which is intense in color and taste.